Choosing the Right Dog Trainer

 How to Choose the Right Dog Trainer

-by John Rubin
+John M. Rubin

 Not all Dog Trainers Are Created Equal